sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 In some cases, you might want to import the script during server-side rendering (SSR).
 That allows you to start tracking events as early as possible.
 To inject the script during SSR, see how the `googleAnalyticsScript` is imported in the [server/renderer.js](https://github.com/sharetribe/flex-template-web/blob/master/server/renderer.js) file.
 Importing the script during SSR also allows you to conditionally import the script, depending on, e.g. certain environment variables.

 ### Create a handler
-To track page views, create a custom handler e.g. in [src/analytics/handlers.js](https://github.com/sharetribe/flex-template-web/blob/master/src/analytics/handlers.js).
+You can create a custom handler e.g. in [src/analytics/handlers.js](https://github.com/sharetribe/flex-template-web/blob/master/src/analytics/handlers.js).
-The handler should be a class that implements a `trackPageView(url)` method.
+If you want to track page views, you could create a class that implements a `trackPageView(url)` method.

-Note that the `url` parameter might not be the same as in the URL bar of the browser.
+Note that the `url` parameter passed to the function might not be the same as in the URL bar of the browser.
 It is the canonical form of the URL.

+> Example: the listing page URL is constructed dynamically: `l/{listing-name}/{listing-slug}`.
+> The canonical from of that URL would be: `l/{listing-slug}`

-For example, in the listing page, it doesn't have the dynamic title slug in the middle.
-This allows unified analytics and correct tracking of pages that can be accessed from multiple different URLs.
+This approach allows unified analytics and correct tracking of pages that can be accessed from multiple URLs.

-If your analytics library takes the page URL from the browser, you might need to override that behavior to use the canonical URL that is given to the method.
+If your analytics library tries to access the page URL directly through the browser, you might need to override that behavior to use the canonical URL that is given to the method.